nahidkishore/nahidkishore/README.md

 ##
-💻 Hands-on experience in AWS, Linux, Docker, Kubernetes (K8s),Terraform, Ansible, Grafana, Prometheus, CI/CD, Jenkins, Github Action, SonarQube, ArgoCD, Shell Scripting, Python and DevOps practices. <br>
+💻 Hands-on experience in AWS, Linux, Docker, Kubernetes (K8s), Terraform, Ansible, Grafana, Prometheus, CI/CD, Jenkins, Github Action, SonarQube, ArgoCD, Shell Scripting, Python and DevOps practices. <br>
 🚀 Project involvement in driving efficient and scalable infrastructure solutions. <br>
 📚 A continuous learner, always exploring new technologies and best practices.
 <br>
 ## Connect with Me:
 If you have any openings or know of relevant positions in the DevOps field, I would love to connect with you on LinkedIn.
 Let's explore opportunities together and discuss how I can make a positive impact on your team.

-I'm excited about the possibilities that lie ahead and look forward to connecting with like-minded professionals like you!
+I'm excited about the possibilities and look forward to connecting with like-minded professionals like you!

 ##
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/nahid099/)